-Spareribs are pork, of course, and are cut from the bottom section of the ribs and breastbone of the pig, just above the belly.
+These spareribs are steamed Chinese-style with salted (fermented) black beans, tangerine peel, garlic, ginger, and soy sauce.
+Spareribs are pork and cut from the bottom section of the ribs and breastbone of the pig, just above the belly.

 You will often find these steamed spareribs as part of a Chinese dim sum.
-Rhonda Parkinson, Chinese Food Expert, says dim sum literally means "to touch your heart," and the spread consists of a variety of dumplings, steamed dishes and other goodies.
-Look for more on dim sum after the directions for this recipe, below.
+Rhonda Parkinson, Chinese Food Expert, says dim sum literally means "to touch your heart," and the spread consists of a variety of dumplings, steamed dishes, and other goodies.

 - 1 pound pork spareribs, cut crosswise into 1-inch strips

 - Optional: 1 (1-inch) piece dried tangerine peel

 - 1 tablespoon each, dark soy sauce and light soy sauce, or 2 tablespoons light soy sauce

 - 1 tablespoon Chinese rice wine (NOT Japanese sake or mirin)

 - 1 teaspoon toasted sesame oil